Creating list view tables with customizable columns

 Scenario

-Seth, a developer in Apex Global wants to create an application screen with tables that have customizable columns.
-This means that the application users can resize, rearrange, and toggle column visibility.
-Seth creates a list table with the field property Width Unit with values specifying the default column widths.
+Seth, a developer at Apex Global, wants to create an application screen with tables that support customizable columns.
+As a result, application users can resize, rearrange, and toggle column visibility.
 These customizations persist across login sessions.

 Seth also wants to enable application users to reset the column settings.
-To provide this ability for application users, Seth creates a button for the table that application users click to reset the table settings.
+To provide this ability for application users, Seth creates a button for the table that application users click to reset the table settings to the default.
+Seth uses the field property Width Unit to specify default column widths.

 To create list tables with customizable columns